openprocurement/openprocurement.api/docs/source/tutorial.rst

 Modifying tender
 ----------------

-Let's update tender by providing it with all other essential properties:
+Let's update tender by supplementing it with all other essential properties:

 .. include:: tutorial/patch-items-value-periods.http
    :code:

 ..
 XXX body is empty for some reason (printf fails)

-We see the added properies merged with existing data of tender.
-Additionally the `dateModified` property updated to reflect the last modification datestamp.
+We see the added properies have merged with existing tender data.
+Additionally, the `dateModified` property was updated to reflect the last modification datestamp.

 Checking the listing again reflects the new modification date: